 Rods 7ft / 2.1m or longer offer several advantages over shorter rods when catfishing.
 Casting distance increases with a longer rod – important if you’re bankfishing or angling in clear water.
 Long rods give more “reach,” so you can work rigs properly around cover or keep a cat out of your prop.
 Long rods let you hold more line out of the water, allowing quicker hooksets and better bait control, and permitting more accurate drifts and natural presentation when stream fishing.
 Long rods also provide more leverage for battling heavyweight cats.

-The best material for catfish rods
+Know the best material for catfish rods

 Fiberglass/graphite composites offer the best of both worlds – strength, sensitivity, flexibility and moderate pricing.
-They probably are the best choice for most catfish fans.
+They are probably the best choice for most catfish fans.
 Also consider E-glass and S-glass rods.
 They’re super-tough with extra strength for lifting, pulling and casting heavy rigs.

-The best action for catfish rods
+Why the action for the best catfish rods is important

 A rod’s “action” – the flexibility or stiffness it exhibits – can be important.
 Fast-action styles bend very little; in fact, only the tip section will actually bend.
 This type is ideal when targeting big, heavy catfish.